Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 The elements of this matrix correspond to node similarity based on the Rooted PageRank algorithm.

 Finally, we can use random walks to estimate the value of Pointwise Mutual Information (PMI)~\cite{pmi} between the vertices.
 That is, we identify the similarity between $u$ and $v$ as:

 where $p(u)$ denotes the probability of the occurrence of $u$ in some random walk of a fixed length.
 Analogically, $p(u, v)$ denotes the probability that both vertices occur on the same random walk, calculated using powers of a transition matrix of a stochastic random walk on the graph.
-Usually, as the PMI values may be negative, we use the Positive Pointwise Mutual Information (PPMI), i.e., we set all of the negative elements in the matrix to be equal to $0$.
-An example usage may be found in \cite{dngr}.
+Usually, as the PMI values may be negative, we use the Positive Pointwise Mutual Information (PPMI), i.e., we replace all the negative elements with $0$; see \cite{dngr} for an example use.